Personal Rule: Finances

 The greatest problem Charles initially encountered at this stage was a continued lack of funds.
 The main sources of income for the King were customs duties, feudal dues and income from the King's personal estates.
 Nationwide taxation was widely understood to be for emergencies and special purposes, such as war, and it was by this time generally accepted that only Parliament could authorise a general tax.
 But even in peacetime, the traditional sources of the King's revenue were stretched to the limit to fund the business of government.
 So Charles and his advisers developed various schemes to raise additional revenue without recourse to Parliament.

 A large fiscal deficit had arisen in the reigns of Elizabeth I and James I. Notwithstanding Buckingham's short-lived campaigns against both Spain and France, there was little financial capacity for Charles to wage wars overseas.
-Throughout his reign Charles was obliged to rely primarily on volunteer forces for defence and on diplomatic efforts to support his sister, Elizabeth, and his foreign policy objective for the restoration of the Palatinate.
+Throughout his reign Charles was obliged to rely primarily on volunteer forces for defence and on diplomatic efforts to support his sister, Elizabeth, and his foreign policy objective for the restoration of the Electoral Palatinate.
 England was still the least taxed country in Europe, with no official excise and no regular direct taxation.
 To raise revenue without reconvening Parliament, Charles resurrected an all-but-forgotten law called the "Distraint of Knighthood", in abeyance for over a century, which required any man who earned £40 or more from land each year to present himself at the king's coronation to be knighted.
 Relying on this old statute, Charles fined individuals who had failed to attend his coronation in 1626.

 The chief tax imposed by Charles was a feudal levy known as ship money, which proved even more unpopular, and lucrative, than tonnage and poundage before it.
 Previously, collection of ship money had been authorised only during wars, and only on coastal regions.
 Charles, however, argued that there was no legal bar to collecting the tax for defence during peacetime and throughout the whole of the kingdom.
 Ship money, paid directly to the Treasury of the Navy, provided between £150,000 to £200,000 annually between 1634 and 1638, after which yields declined.
 Opposition to ship money steadily grew, but the 12 common law judges of England declared that the tax was within the king's prerogative, though some of them had reservations.
 The prosecution of John Hampden for non-payment in 1637–38 provided a platform for popular protest, and the judges only found against Hampden by the narrow margin of 7–5.